CliMA/GeophysicalDissipation.jl/README.md

 # GeophysicalDissipation.jl

-Validation and testing of the effect of continuous and numerical approximations on dissipation in geophysical flows
+Validation and testing of dissipative continuous and numerical approximations for geophysical flows